 When the demand for electricity at peak times approaches the capacity of network infrastructure, networks must act to maintain reliable electricity supply to customers.
-Reliable electricity supply to customers can be maintained by either increasing the network capacity (supply side management) or reducing the peak electricity demand on the network (demand management).
+Reliable electricity supply to customers can be maintained by either increasing the network capacity (supply side management) or reducing the peak electricity demand on the network (demand management or non-network solutions).

-Demand management is an important part of efficient and sustainable network operations; and can involve either the moderation of customer electricity demand at peak times or the supply of electricity from generators connected at customer’s premises.
+Demand management is an important part of efficient and sustainable network operations; and can involve either the voluntary moderation of customer electricity demand at peak times or the supply of electricity from generators connected at customer’s premises or to the distribution network.
 Effective use of demand management reduces the cost to maintain the network and results in lower electricity bills.

 There are a wide range of demand management solutions available for use by electricity networks.
 Some of these options are:

 - Shifting appliance or equipment use from peak periods to non-peak periods (e.g. controlled load (off-peak) water heating).